wlach/gtha-electrification/pages/environmental-impact.md

 An obvious question is what are the embodied emissions of the heat pump, solar panels, etc. that we installed?
 This is obviously difficult to calculate but [credible sources](https://www.sciencedirect.com/science/article/pii/S0378778817323101) online suggest a few tons each.
 Which is to say, that after just a year or two we'll have recouped the carbon costs of producing the heat pump.
-The case for solar panels is on the surface a little less compelling given those figures, but bear in mind that it's often displacing a natural gas plant at the margins so it's probably greater than you might think.
-I'm not
+The case for solar panels is on the surface a little less compelling given those figures, but bear in mind that it's often displacing a natural gas plant at the margins so it's probably greater than you might initially expect.

 ## Human-scale impact

 Ok, so we're saving about 3 tons of CO2 a year with this thing.
 What does that even mean?
 I think it's useful to look at some points of comparison.
-These are just some random things I found on the Internet using Google (take them with many grains of salt), but I think they're useful as a point of comparison:
+These are just some random things I found on the Internet using Google (so take them with many grains of salt), but I think they're useful as a point of comparison:

 ```sql emissions_comparison
 select